 Another essential dimension of board diversity is age.
 The director's age is crucial because it is a proxy for the director's decision-making process in the workplace.
 Compared to younger board members, older board members will be more concerned about their financial and career security.
 While younger boards are more risk-taking and innovative to increase company value (Saerang et al., 2018).
+Human Activity Recognition has been researched over the past few years.
 Unfortunately, research on age diversity is scarce and less attractive than other dimensions of diversity.
 Countries that have transformed also consider that age diversity is essential.
 The transformation has been found to affect age due to growing up in a different political, economic, or cultural environment, which turns out to hurt the experience of the collective decision-making process in the boardroom (Talavera et al., 2018).
 Research that helps expand this research is (Arioglu, 2021), with its findings showing that board age diversity has a positive impact on company performance and risk.

+Human resources are by far the most important asset to an organization for the organization.
 Not only gender and age but educational background is also a factor that affects firm value.
 Educational background dedicates the performance of a board and reflects quality before investors.
 The diversity of the board's educational background will bring different opinions about the company's main objectives and decision-making (Harjoto et al., 2019).